theobald-software/theobald-software.github.io/content/_en/xtract-is/hierarchy.md

 lang: en_GB
 old_url: /Xtract-IS-EN/default.aspx?pageid=hierarchy
 ---
-The following section describes the functions of the Xtract BW Hierarchy component of Xtract IS.<br>
+The following section describes the functions of the Xtract Hierarchy component of Xtract IS.<br>
 The Xtract IS Hierarchy component is an SSIS data source that enables the extraction of hierarchies from an SAP BW / BI system.

 {: .box-warning}
 **Warning!** **Missing Authorization**
-To use the BW Hierarchy component, access to the designated authority objects (RFC) in SAP must be available.
+To use the Hierarchy component, access to the designated authority objects (RFC) in SAP must be available.
 For more information, refer to the knowledge base article [SAP User Rights: BW Hierarchies](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#bw-hierarchies).

 {% include _content/en/hierarchies-recommendation.md %}